2022–23 Celtic F.C. season

-The 2022–23 season is Celtic's 134th season of competitive football.
-They are competing in the Premiership and Scottish Cup, having won the League Cup in February 2023.
+The 2022–23 season was Celtic's 129th season of competitive football.

 Pre-season and friendlies

 Celtic held a pre-season training camp in Bad Erlach (Austria), where they played friendlies against Wiener Viktoria and Rapid Wien.
 The camp ended with a trip across the border to face Baník Ostrava in a match celebrating the Czechs' centenary year.
 On Celtic's return to Glasgow, they played Blackburn Rovers.
 A trip to Poland followed, where they faced Legia Warsaw in a match honouring the career of former Celtic goalkeeper Artur Boruc.
 Celtic's pre-season schedule concluded with Norwich City's visit to Celtic Park.

 Sydney Super Cup

 In November 2022, Celtic travelled to Australia to participate in the inaugural Sydney Super Cup, where they faced Sydney FC and Everton.

 Scottish Premiership

 The Scottish Premiership fixture list was announced on 17 June 2022.
 Celtic began their title defence against Aberdeen at Celtic Park.